"Time is the cellmate who sodomizes us all."

 The old man shrugged, "How the hell should I know?
 I'm just an old man, make that a foolish old man who has never been able to fathom in the least all of the mysteries of womanhood.
 I loved your mother with all my heart, yet never understood her in the least.
 Your sister cared for her as she was dying and listened to all her complaints but lacked my ability to decode what her mother was really saying."

 "That's where the decoding comes in, Son.
-Your mother wanted to move to a cabin in the mountains where we could ski in the winters and have picnics at the lake in the summers."
+Your mother wanted to move to a cabin in the mountains where we could sit around a fire, ski in the winters, and have picnics at the lake in the summers."

 "And, what's wrong with that?"